stefanzweifel/laravel-backup-restore/README.md

 A package to restore a database backup created by the [spatie/laravel-backup](https://github.com/spatie/laravel-backup) package.

+The package requires Laravel 10.17 or higher and PHP 8.1 or higher.

 ## Installation

 You can install the package via composer: